KWBR 1310, Oakland

 Along with Don Barksdale, Bouncin’ Bill was one of the longtime mainstays of KWBR, which became KDIA in 1959.
 Doubleday became the station’s general manager in September 1969, a position he held until September 1974.

 A longtime resident of Lafayette, Mr. Doubleday retired to Lincoln (Placer County) following his career in broadcasting, where, as of May 2007, he continued to reside.
+He was elected to the Bay Area Radio Hall of Fame as a member of its Class of 2011.

-All photographs included on this page were generously provided
+Photographs included on this page were generously provided

 to the Bay Area Radio Museum by Paula Doubleday,